michax/webpack-chunk-compare/README.md

 }
 ```

-Optionaly for more information use:
+Optionally for more information use:

 ```
 {